The Entrepreneurial Culture

-SIFE is an international non-profit organization that works with leaders in business and higher education to mobilize university students to make a difference in their communities while developing the skills to become socially responsible leaders.
+Enactus is an international nonprofit organization that works with leaders in business and higher education to mobilize university students to make a difference in their communities while developing the skills to become socially responsible leaders.
 Participating students form teams on their university campuses applying concepts to develop outreach projects that improve the quality of life and standard of living for people in need.
-SIFE operates in 41 countries with 1,376 active university teams of 34,074 students.
+Enactus operates in 41 countries with 1,376 active university teams of 34,074 students.
 An annual series of regional and national competitions provides a forum for teams to present the results of their projects, and to be evaluated by business leaders serving as judges.
-SIFE's leadership and career initiatives create meaningful opportunities for learning and provide placement possibilities for students and alumni with companies in search of emerging talent.
+Enactus leadership and career initiatives create meaningful opportunities for learning and provide placement possibilities for students and alumni with companies in search of emerging talent.

 E-Magnify Women's Business Center at Seton Hill